umdCORA/umd-cora/server/README.md

-#  UMD-CORA-EXPRESS
+#  MDHR-EXPRESS
-Expressjs backend for use with UMD-CORA.
+Expressjs backend for use with MDHR.
 Integration of MongoDB for CRUD operations alongside serving static content.
 Created by Jason L.
 ## API
 All routing goes through `/api/v1`.
 HTTP requests dictate user actions as per standard on the endpoints `api/v1/data/resources` or `api/v1/data/users`.